startechsheffield/fuji/README.md

   - Run `print(version)`
   - You'll see `python 3.x.x ...` REMEMBER that 3.x.x version number!
   - Quit the interpreter with `exit()`
- 2. Download the latest release tarball (".tar.gz" file)
+ 2. Download the latest release tarball (".tar.gz" file) - cloning the master repository is not recommended as downloads initiated during us preparing an update can cause incompatibilites between the various files.
  3. Extract it in a command line:
   - Set `$ tarfile="/path/to.your/tarball"`
   - Run `$ cd $tarfile`